Austrian police arrest 14 in manhunt after gunman's deadly rampage

-VIENNA (Reuters) - Austrian police raided 18 properties and arrested 14 people in a massive dragnet on Tuesday, after a gunman identified as a convicted jihadist killed four people and injured 22 in a rampage in the centre of Vienna.
+VIENNA (Reuters) - Austrian police raided 18 properties and arrested 14 people in a massive manhunt on Tuesday for possible accomplices of a convicted jihadist who shot dead four people and injured 22 others in a late-night rampage in the centre of Vienna.

-The 20-year-old gunman, who was killed by police minutes after opening fire on crowded bars late on Monday, had been released from jail less than a year ago.
-He was identified as Kujtim Fejzulai, a Vienna-born Austrian who also held North Macedonian nationality.
+The gunman, who was killed by police minutes after opening fire on crowded bars on Monday, had been released from jail less than a year ago.
+He was identified as Kujtim Fejzulai, a 20-year-old Austrian who also held North Macedonian nationality.

 It was the first such militant attack in Vienna in a generation, and the government pledged robust action.